 Active veterans who are not selected remain on our active veteran list and will be eligible for selection on a future flight.

 Due to the amount of planning which goes into each Honor Flight, we must adhere to strict deadlines.
-Deadlines for each flight are posted on our calendar and on social media.
+Deadlines for each flight are posted on our flight operations page and on social media.